-CYS Services staff is trained to operate government vehicles to safely transport children/youth on and off post.
-Our safe passenger rules must be adhered to at all times, please review them with your child/youth.
-Failure to follow these safety rules may result in the suspension of a child's/youth's transportation privileges.
-The CYS Services program does not provide/utilize bus monitors to and from school at CYS Services expense.
+CYS staff is trained to operate government vehicles to safely transport children/youth on and off post.
+Our safe passenger rules must be always adhered to; please review them with your child/youth.
+Failure to follow these safety rules may result in the suspension of a child/youth's transportation privileges.
+The CYS program does not provide/utilize bus monitors to and from school at CYS expense.

-- Seat belts must be worn at all times in mini-buses.
+- Seat belts must be always worn in minibuses.
 Buses will not move until everyone is buckled up. - Everyone must remain seated and facing forward on buses.
-Buses will not move until everyone is properly seated. - Inside voice is to be used at all times in vehicles. - Eating, chewing and drinking are prohibited in vehicles. - No objects (including body limbs) shall be extended out a window. - Littering is prohibited.
+Buses will not move until everyone is properly seated. - Inside voice is to be always used in vehicles. - Eating, chewing and drinking are prohibited in vehicles. - No objects (including body limbs) shall be extended out a window. - Littering is prohibited.
 Trash should be placed in designated trash containers.